Johnny Ruffo: 2011: The X Factor Australia

-Performances on The X Factor

 2011–2014: record deal, Dancing with the Stars and Home and Away

 Shortly after the completion of The X Factor, Ruffo told News Limited on 30 November 2011 that he was offered a record deal with a major record label, whose name he was not allowed to confirm at the time.
 He also revealed that he had already recorded several new tracks, stating "I've been in the studio in Perth recording some singles, quite a few different tracks so we can get the right one out there for my first release.
 The songs are very much my style, which is pop, R&B, mainstream sort of stuff".
-In December 2011, Ruffo told Take 40 Australia that he had recorded a duet with his X Factor mentor Guy Sebastian.
-On 16 December 2011, he co-hosted the radio program Nova's Fresh Hits with Gawndy on Nova FM.
-On 20 December 2011, Ruffo performed at the Melbourne State Library as part of the Optus Celebrity Carols initiative to raise money for World Vision Australia.
+In December 2011, he told Take 40 Australia that he had recorded a duet with his X Factor mentor Guy Sebastian.
+On 16 December 2011, he co-hosted the radio program Nova's Fresh Hits with Daniel "Gawndy" Gawned on Nova FM.
+On 20 December 2011, he performed at the Melbourne State Library as part of the Optus Celebrity Carols initiative to raise money for World Vision Australia.

-In January 2012, Ruffo revealed via his official Twitter account that he was working on his debut album in New York City.
+In January 2012, he announced that he was working on his debut album in New York City.
 He was a supporting act for Reece Mastin's first headlining national tour in Adelaide on 28, 29 and 31 January.
-In March 2012, it was revealed that the record label Ruffo had signed with was Sony Music Australia.
+In March 2012, it was revealed that the record label he had signed with was Sony Music Australia.
 The following month, he became a celebrity contestant on the twelfth season of Dancing with the Stars and was partnered with professional dancer Luda Kroitor.
-Later that month, Ruffo was a supporting act for One Direction's Australian leg of their Up All Night Tour.
-On 18 April 2012, Ruffo was announced as the runner-up of Cleo magazine's 2012 Bachelor of the Year contest.
+Later that month, he was a supporting act for One Direction's Australian leg of their Up All Night Tour.
+On 18 April 2012, he was announced as the runner-up of Cleo magazine's 2012 Bachelor of the Year contest.
 In May 2012, he was a supporting act for New Kids on the Block and Backstreet Boys' Australian leg of their NKOTBSB Tour.

-Ruffo's debut single "On Top" was released on 15 June 2012.
+His debut single "On Top" was released on 15 June 2012.
 The song peaked at number 14 on the ARIA Singles Chart and was certified platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 70,000 copies.
 Ruffo was announced as the winner of Dancing with the Stars on 17 June 2012.
 His winnings from the show were donated to the Youth Off The Streets charity.
-In September 2012, Ruffo joined the live shows of the fourth season of The X Factor as the host of the digital live streaming show, The X Stream.
+In September 2012, he joined the live shows of the fourth season of The X Factor as the host of the digital live streaming show, The X Stream.
 His second single "Take It Home" was released on 19 October 2012, and reached number 30 on the ARIA Singles Chart.